 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot shows the properties in this tab.

 The SSIS FTP task supports eight different operations on Files and Folders.
 In this example, we want to receive multiple files from FTP Server.
-So, We are selecting the Receive Files option from the Operations property
+So, We are selecting the Receive Files option from the Operations property.

-TIP: If you want to send only text files then use: /*.txt
+TIP: If you want to send only text files, then use: /*.txt

 From the below image, you can observe that we selected the FILE SYSTEM TASK – COPY FILES Folder as the local folder path.
-Click the Ok button to select it.
+Click the OK button to select it.

-Click Ok to finish configuring the SSIS FTP task receive multiple files package.
-Let’s run and see whether we successfully Copied the files from the FTP Server to local the File System or Not.
+Click OK to finish configuring the SSIS FTP task receive multiple files package.
+Let’s run and see whether we successfully Copied the files from the FTP Server to the local File System or Not.

-Well, We successfully Copied all files from the FTP Server to the File System Task – Copy files Folder.
+We successfully Copied all files from the FTP Server to the File System Task – Copy files Folder.